SeriousBug/WoWutils/Readme.md

 * unzip
 * some parts of `coreutils`

-If you are on Linux, you likely have most, if not all already installed.
+The requirements may seem excessive, but if you are on Linux, you likely have most, if not all already installed.
 If you are on Windows, you can get these through [Cygwin](https://cygwin.com).

 # Installation and Usage

-To install WoWutils, simply place the script somewhere within your `$PATH`.
+To install WoWUtils, simply run `make install`.

-You can get information about the usage by running `wowutils help`.
+Afterwards, you can get information about the usage by running `wowutils help`.

 To use functionalities like install and clean, you will need to set up some configuration.
 You can get a sample configuration file by running `wowutils config`.
 This configuration file can be placed in the following locations: